Stable Subgroups of the Genus Two Handlebody Group: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Christopher Leininger for suggesting the problem, for many helpful conversations, for thoroughly reading drafts of the paper, and for general support throughout the writing process.
 The author would additionally like to thank Sebastian Hensel for answering initial questions regarding what is known about handlebody groups.
 The author would also like to thank Mark Hagen for clarifying some of the author's questions regarding contact graphs, and for pointing to \cite{Hagen_2020}, which gave a framework to simplify the proof of Proposition \ref{prop:contentsoffs}.
 The author would like to thank Alessandro Sisto for discussing acylindrical hyperbolicity, and Saul Schleimer for discussing witnesses for the disk graph, which led to the discovery of the counterexample presented in Section \ref{sec:highergenus}.
-Lastly, the author would like to thank Jacob Russell for pointing out the applications discussed in Section \ref{sec:applications}.
+Further, the author would like to thank Jacob Russell for pointing out the applications discussed in Section \ref{sec:applications}.
+Lastly, the author would like to thank the anonymous referee for their careful reading of the paper and helpful comments.